Cloud-Schematics/gcat-landing-zone-child-account/README.md

-# GCAT Landing Zone in Enterprise Child Account
+# Setting up VPC infrastructure from an Enterprise account

 This module does initial setup for an environment in an Enterprise Child Account from an Enterprise Parent Account using Secrets Manager.